Ryan Leonard (ice hockey): Professional

 On March 31, 2025, Leonard signed a three-year, entry-level contract with the Washington Capitals.
 He made his NHL debut the next day in a game against the Boston Bruins with many of his former Boston College teammates in attendance.
 Leonard scored his first career goal, an empty netter, on April 4, in a 5–3 win against the Chicago Blackhawks.

+On September 15, 2026, the Capitals signed Leonard to an eight-year, $84 million contract extension, carrying an average annual value of $10.5 million.

 International play

 Leonard represented the United States under-18 team at the 2022 World U18 Championships, where he recorded five goals and one assist in six games and won a silver medal.
 He again represented the United States at the 2023 World U18 Championships, where he recorded eight goals and nine assists in seven games.
 He scored the game-winning goal in overtime of the championship game against Sweden under-18 team to help win a gold medal.

 On December 16, 2023, Leonard was named to the United States junior team to compete at the 2024 World Junior Championships.
 During the tournament he recorded three goals and three assists in seven games and won a gold medal.
 He again represented the United States at the 2025 World Junior Championships, where he served as team captain and recorded five goals and five assists in seven games and won a gold medal.
 He was subsequently named the inaugural Murray Costello World Junior Championship MVP award winner.
 He helped win back-to-back gold medals at the IIHF World Junior Championship for the first time in history.